pnnl/tesp/doc/examples/SGIP1_Example.rst

 Key Performance Metrics Definitions ...................................

 Some (but not all) of the key performance metrics used in this analysis are as follows.
-The entire metric list can be found in :cite:`Hammerstrom:2017ta`
+A list of the final metrics collected can be found in tabular form in Appendix C of :cite:`Hammerstrom:2017ta`.

 ..
 Social Welfare: